Naveed-Asghar-Raja/data-analytics-projects/01_web_analytics/README.md

 The dashboard was designed to answer:

-- Which traffic sources have the highest bounce rates?
+- Which traffic source have the highest bounce rates?
 - How does device type impact user engagement?
-- Which channels drive the most high-intent users?
+- Which channel drive the most high-intent users?

 ---